 ICC Holdings, Inc. is a Pennsylvania corporation that was organized in 2016.
-As used in this Form 10-K, references to the "Company," "we," "us," and "our" refer to the consolidated group.
+As used in these financial statements, references to the "Company," "we," "us," and "our" refer to the consolidated group.
+In March 2017, the Company's stock began trading on the NASDAQ Capital Market under the ticker symbol "ICCH".
 On a stand-alone basis ICC Holdings, Inc. is referred to as the "Parent Company."
-The consolidated group consists of the holding company, ICC Holdings, Inc.; ICC Realty, LLC, a real estate services and holding company; Beverage Insurance Agency, Inc., a non-insurance subsidiary; Estrella Innovative Solutions, Inc., an outsourcing company; and Illinois Casualty Company (ICC), an operating insurance company.
+The consolidated group consists of the holding company, ICC Holdings, Inc.; ICC Realty, LLC, a real estate services and holding company; Beverage Insurance Agency, Inc., a non-insurance subsidiary; Estrella Innovative Solutions, Inc., an outsourcing company; Southern Hospitality Education, LLC, dba Katkin, a full-service food safety and education company; and Illinois Casualty Company (ICC), an operating insurance company.
 ICC is an Illinois domiciled company.

 We are a specialty insurance carrier primarily underwriting commercial multi-peril, liquor liability, workers' compensation, and umbrella liability coverages for the food and beverage industry through our subsidiary insurance company, ICC.
-ICC writes business in Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Ohio, Pennsylvania, and Wisconsin and markets through independent agents.
-Approximately 26.1% and 29.7% of the premium was written in Illinois for the years ended December 31, 2019 and December 31, 2018, respectively.
+ICC writes business in Arizona, Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Ohio, Pennsylvania, and Wisconsin and markets through independent agents.
+Approximately 24.0% and 25.0% of the premium was written in Illinois for the years ended December 31, 2021 and December 31, 2020, respectively.
 The Company operates as a single segment.